 You will likely need only 45 - 90 seconds per side if the pan is hot enough.

 DO NOT CROWD THE PAN.
-You need at least 1”/2.5cm between the pieces, more if possible.
-Cooking will release more juices, and again - we do not want to steam this perfectly cooked deliciousness.
+You'll need at least 1”/2.5cm between the pieces, more if possible.
+Cooking will release extra juices, and again - we do not want to steam this perfectly cooked deliciousness.

-Protein needs consistent surface area contact to sear, so once you drop the meat in the pan, do not flip repeatedly or push it around.
-Give it the 45 seconds and only then should you try to move it or check it.
+- You need consistent surface area contact to sear, so once you drop the meat in the pan, do not flip repeatedly or push it around.
+Give it 45 seconds, and only then should you try to move or check it.

-Broiler-Searing - Turn your broiler (aka “grill” in many non-American English-speaking countries) on to “High” and set shelf 4 - 6”/10 - 15cm beneath heat source.
-You will need to keep an eye on whatever it is you are browning, because this method can cook your protein very quickly, as well.
-Timing depends on the food you are caramelizing, but in my experience is around 5-10 minutes.
-Smokiness – moderate, and a very consistent color!
+Broiler-Searing - Turn your broiler (aka “grill” in many international countries) on “High” and set shelf 4 - 6”/10 - 15cm beneath the heat source.
+You will need to keep an eye on whatever it is you're browning, because this method cooks protein very quickly.
+Timing depends on the food you are caramelizing, but in my experience, around 5-10 minutes works best.
+Smokiness – moderate – and a very consistent color!

-- Torching - This is certainly one of the most impressive methods to utilize in front of guests, and you may be familiar with the concept from creme brulee!
+- Torching - This is certainly one of the most impressive methods to utilize in front of guests, and you may be familiar with the concept from crème brûlée.
 This is a quick method that gives you greater command of browning, especially with foods that have uneven surface area.
-It is best to place your protein on a baking rack on top of a baking tray that is resting on a heat-safe surface (like a stovetop range, trivet, or thick cutting board).
+It's best to place your protein on a baking rack atop a baking tray that's resting on a heat-safe surface (like a stovetop range, trivet, or thick cutting board).
 This will protect your countertops as well as give you the best access to the entire surface area of the meat without moisture buildup at the base.
 See this video:

-Using a Searzall - Inventor and chef Dave Arnold designed this torch attachment, and it creates a shallow, diffused flame through two layers of very fine stainless steel mesh.
-The consistent and shallow flame hits only the surface in wide swaths, so your protein will not have much of a layer of greater-doneness at all!
+- Using a Searzall - Inventor and chef Dave Arnold designed this torch attachment, and it creates a shallow, diffused flame through two layers of very fine stainless steel mesh.
+The consistent and shallow flame hits only the surface in wide swaths, so your protein will not have much of a layer of greater-doneness at all.
 The guidelines provided for the torch method also apply to the Searzall method.
-Video here:

-Countertop panini press/griddle/grill - Most of these machines are able to get from 425ºF - 500ºF/218ºC - 260ºC, which is plenty hot enough for a quick sear.
+- Countertop panini press/griddle/grill - Most of these machines are able to get from 425ºF - 500ºF/218ºC - 260ºC, which is plenty hot enough for a quick sear.
 Turn your machine’s temperature to the highest setting and let it warm up while closed.
 When the “ready” light most are equipped with comes on, place your meat inside, again remembering to not crowd the plate.
 You want at least 1”/2.5cm between the pieces.
 This is also a method that will cook your meat QUICKLY, so make sure to limit the time in the closed press to 1 minute.
 NOTE: Of all the methods, this one produced the least smoke and had very quick and beautiful results!
 It might be the best way to sear a steak after sous vide.

 Take your sous vide meat out of the bag and place on a paper-towel or towel-lined plate to draw moisture out of the bottom.